-We were huddled around a brazier under a blanket of clouds on a ridgeline overlooking the sea, not far from the centre of Nelson, sipping on freshly harvested apple juice.
+David McNatty and I were huddled around a brazier under a blanket of clouds on a ridge line overlooking the sea, not far from the centre of Nelson, sipping on freshly harvested apple juice.
 It was only a few days after the nights had started getting longer than the days, still early in the evening but very dark, the Pleiades now more than half a world away from rising.
 It was an intimate gathering of friends to celebrate Te Ngahuru, the Autumn Equinox, and we'd just heard the story of the Māori goddess Pani who, after being shamed by Maui, descends to the underworld.
 After acknowledging the fruits of the harvest with a big gulp, we honoured our dead – and the cycles of decay and renewal.
 I then found myself sitting next to Noa Parker

 , whom I'd met briefly at a festival the previous summer, and the seed was planted for these writing retreats.

-, which will be held back at Zatori in Golden Bay from 5-8 October, the weekend before the 2018 Nelson Arts Festival Readers and Writers commences.
-Elizabeth is not only one of New Zealand's best writers but a fabulous mentor, so take advantage of this unique opportunity to get her support – it will take your writing to a whole new level and shape the world you are creating in at least three dimensions, if not more.
+, which was held at Appleby House from 5-8 October, the weekend before the 2018 Nelson Arts Festival Readers and Writers commenced.
+Elizabeth is not only one of New Zealand's best writers but a fabulous mentor, so we were fortunate to be able to take advantage of this unique opportunity to get her support – it took participants' writing to a whole new level and helped them shape the world they were creating in at least three dimensions, if not more.

 - Kerry Sunderland